wallarm/product-documentation/docs/admin-en/installation-guides/google-cloud/creating-autoscaling-group.md

 [link-multiple-metrics-policy]:                     https://cloud.google.com/compute/docs/autoscaler/multiple-policies
 [link-creating-load-balancer]:                      load-balancing-guide.md

-#  Creating a Managed Instance Group with Enabled Auto-Scaling
+#  Creating a Managed Instance Group with Enabled Auto Scaling

-To create a managed instance group and configure its auto-scaling, perform the following steps:
+To create a managed instance group and configure its auto scaling, perform the following steps:

 1. Navigate to the “Instance groups” page in the “Compute Engine” section of the menu and click the “Create instance group” button.